crashworks3d/Iron_Man_Servo/UPLOAD_CODE.md

 ## Download the code

-1. Using your browser, go to the GitHub repository with the Crashworkd 3D *"Iron Man Servo"*: https://github.com/crashworks3d/Iron_Man_Servo.
+1. Using your browser, go to the GitHub repository with the Crash Works 3D *"Iron Man Servo"*: https://github.com/crashworks3d/Iron_Man_Servo.

 2. Look for the "Code" button, it should be located on the top right of the page, next to the "Go to File" button.